lizhitwo/ConfidenceEstimates/README.md

 Training code with hyperparameters will be made available some time in the future.

 # Install
-Please use the following code for a conda installation of the dependencies with versions we tested on.
+1. Please use the following code for a conda installation of the dependencies with versions we tested on.
 This repository is made compatible with the newest PyTorch version v1.5.1.
 (It was originally developed under PyTorch r0.1.11)
 ```
 conda create --name confeval \
     python=3 scipy=1.5.0 numpy=1.18.5 scikit-learn=0.23.1 h5py=2.10.0 \
     pycocotools=2.0.1 tqdm=4.46.1 easydict=1.9 pytorch=1.5.1 \
-    torchvision=0.6.1 cudatoolkit=10.2 \
+    torchvision=0.6.1 cudatoolkit=10.2 pytorch-lightning=0.8.4 \
     -c pytorch -c conda-forge -y
 conda activate confeval
 ```

-Please download datasets that you need (ImageNet, VOC 2012, COCO, Pets, LFW+) from respective sources.
-Please modify dataset paths in `conf_eval/paths.py` and make sure that the directory structure has at least these contents:
+2. Please download datasets that you need (ImageNet, VOC 2012, COCO, [Pets](https://www.robots.ox.ac.uk/~vgg/data/pets/), [LFW+](http://biometrics.cse.msu.edu/Publications/Databases/MSU_LFW+/)) from respective sources.
+3. Please modify dataset paths in `conf_eval/paths.py` and make sure that the directory structure has at least these contents:
 ```
 $ ls path/to/root/{ILSVRC2012,VOC2012,MSCOCO,Oxford_IIIT_Pets,LFW+_Release} -p